 The 10 hole ocarina is the original design of transverse ocarina, created by Guiseppi Donati in 19th century Italy.
-They have 10 finger holes and play chromatically over a range of an octave and a fourth, for example C to F. However, the lowest sharp note can only be played by half covering the hole, if a split hole is not included.
+They have 10 finger holes and play chromatically over a range of an octave and a fourth, for example C5 to F6.

 12 hole ocarinas

-The subholes extend the instrument's sounding range downwards by 3 semitones, giving a total range of A to F on a C instrument.
+The subholes, combined with an enlarged chamber, extend the instrument's sounding range downwards by 3 semitones.
+Thus a 12 hole C ocarina would have a playing range from A4 to F6.
 The subholes can also be used to play accidental notes which require half covering holes on a 10 hole.

 11 hole ocarinas

-Inline ocarinas are essentially the same as transverse ocarinas, and use a identical or near identical fingering.
-However the mouthpiece is placed on the end of the chamber, with the body held straight out from the player, much like a recorder or whistle.
+Inline ocarinas are essentially the same as transverse ocarinas, and use a identical or near identical fingering, with 10, 11, or 12 holes.
+However the mouthpiece is placed on the end of the chamber, with the body held straight out in front of you, much like a recorder or whistle.

 Transverse multichamber ocarinas